Design system

 05- Design Process

-A centralized set of reusable UI components, ensuring consistency across all webshops
+A centralized set of reusable UI components for cohesive product layouts.

 Checkout Process Optimization